shorsher/developer-challenge/README.md

 ## Want more dev stack?

-Here are some dev technologies not included in the starting repo, that we love at Kaleido:
+Here are some dev technologies (not in the starter repo) that we love at Kaleido:
 - Redux for front-end state
 - GraphQL (Apollo) for front-end/back-end comms
 - WebSockets (Socket.io) for live updating and notifications